 Companies excel at calculating ratings.
-They judge, force rank, provide infrequent and limited feedback and assess outdated, obsolete, and irrelevant goals.
-And then wonder why appraisals are so despised!
+They judge, force rank, provide infrequent and limited feedback, and assess outdated, obsolete, and irrelevant goals.
+And then they wonder why appraisals are so despised!
 Forget performance ratings and annual appraisals.
-Instead create a culture of mutual respect where candid dialogues, continuous feedback, knowledge sharing and learning is an integral part of the workflow.
+Instead, create a culture of mutual respect where candid dialogues, continuous feedback, knowledge sharing, and learning are integral to the workflow.

 This article is part of the series “How Lean | Agile Enterprises Push the Reset Button on Performance Management”